gammu/gammu/docs/manual/config/index.rst

 Description
 -----------

-gammu(1) reads configuration from a config file.
+:ref:`gammu` reads configuration from a config file.
 It's location is determined on runtime, see above for search paths.

 This file use ini file syntax, with comment parts being marked with both ``;`` and